Kaosc/Instagram-tool/README.md

 -----
 Note:

-The pillow module is not working properly after the python 3.9 Close the module for a while if is that become an issue.
+The pillow module is not working properly after the new python version (3.9).
+Close the module for a while if is that become an issue.